-Office of Space Science Integrated Technology Strategy (April 1994)
+The Space Science Enterprise Integrated Technology Strategy (October 1998)

 Describes efforts to manage technology infusion into future OSS missions and to promote technology transfer to the private sector.

 Space Science Roadmaps

 The science themes of the NASA Office of Space Science, through the Space Science Advisory Committee and its subcommittees, have developed Roadmaps.
 These planning documents prioritize the space science goals for NASA for the years 2000-2020.
 The following Roadmaps apply to the Discovery Program: